observablehq/plot/README.md

 The **r** option can be specified as either a channel or constant.
 When the radius is specified as a number, it is interpreted as a constant; otherwise it is interpreted as a channel.
 The radius defaults to 4.5 pixels when using the **symbol** channel, and otherwise 3 pixels.
 Dots with a nonpositive radius are not drawn.

 The **stroke** defaults to none.
 The **fill** defaults to currentColor if the stroke is none, and to none otherwise.
 The **strokeWidth** defaults to 1.5.
 The **rotate** and **symbol** options can be specified as either channels or constants.
 When rotate is specified as a number, it is interpreted as a constant; otherwise it is interpreted as a channel.
 When symbol is a valid symbol name or symbol object (implementing the draw method), it is interpreted as a constant; otherwise it is interpreted as a channel.
+If the **symbol** channel’s values are all symbols, symbol names, or nullish, the channel is unscaled (values are interpreted literally); otherwise, the channel is bound to the *symbol* scale.

 The built-in **symbol** types are: *circle*, *cross*, *diamond*, *square*, *star*, *triangle*, and *wye* (for fill) and *circle*, *plus*, *times*, *triangle2*, *asterisk*, *square2*, and *diamond2* (for stroke, based on [Heman Robinson’s research](https://www.tandfonline.com/doi/abs/10.1080/10618600.2019.1637746)).
 The *hexagon* symbol is also supported.
 You can also specify a D3 or custom symbol type as an object that implements the [*symbol*.draw(*context*, *size*)](https://github.com/d3/d3-shape/blob/main/README.md#custom-symbol-types) method.